SystemFw/blog/content/staging/programs-as-values-draft.md

-then with transformOutput, and expand a bit on why nothing happens (annoying detour to show the printing) andThen gives a starting point, recall from part III introduce chain introduce chainNested (possibly after pure) need an example for pure, example: retry, read a line, only return it if less than 10 characters
+then with transformOutput, and expand a bit on why nothing happens (annoying detour to show the printing) andThen gives a starting point, recall from part III introduce chain introduce chainNested (possibly after pure) --> nope

+I should make the point that once you have `A =>` you have a lot more power than just passing the argument, the entirety of sequential control flow is available to you need an example for pure, example: retry, read a line, only return it if less than 10 characters

 a rose by any other name